- Search The Registry

 *The birth of Alberta Grimes in 1910 is celebrated on this date.
 She was a Black educator.

-She will be remembered fondly for her service to the citizens of Greenville and to those throughout the state of South Carolina, but most prominently and significantly for her work in 1965, establishing the Head Start Program in Greenville that became the model program for similar programs throughout the state.
+She will be remembered fondly for her service to the citizens of Greenville and those throughout the state of South Carolina, but most prominently and significantly for her work in 1965, establishing the Head Start Program in Greenville that became the model program for similar programs throughout the state.
 She encouraged and nurtured thousands of students whose lives she touched through the years.
-Many of these students have become outstanding citizens; prominent local, state, national and international leaders in business, education, religion, human relations, and other areas of endeavor.
+Many of these students have become outstanding citizens, and prominent local, state, national and international leaders in business, education, religion, human relations, and other areas of endeavor.

-She was a devoted member of Matoon Presbyterian Church, a life member of Delta Sigma Theta Sorority Inc., The Greenville Chapter of Links Inc., a founding member of the Greenville Chapter of The Urban League, The National Association for the Advancement of Colored People, Young Women’s Christian Association, Palmetto Education Association, National Education Association, League of Women Voters, Democratic Women, South Carolina Appalachian Council of Government’s Aging Advisory Council, and the University of South Carolina Board of Trustees.
+She was a devoted member of Mattoon Presbyterian Church, a life member of Delta Sigma Theta Sorority Inc., The Greenville Chapter of Links Inc., a founding member of the Greenville Chapter of The Urban League, The National Association for the Advancement of Colored People, Young Women’s Christian Association, Palmetto Education Association, National Education Association, League of Women Voters, Democratic Women, South Carolina Appalachian Council of Government’s Aging Advisory Council, and the University of South Carolina Board of Trustees.